 African elephants, Loxodonta africana, are listed in the category vulnerable of the IUCN list.

-Please, browse more the African wildlife portfolio or other elephant photos like ‘Two African Elephants Bathing.’
+Please, browse the African wildlife portfolio or other elephant photos like ‘Two African Elephants Bathing.’
 Let nature inspire you.
-All photos you can license in my wildlife portfolios and buy photographic prints as wall art on high-quality materials.
+All photos you can purchase as stock photos licenses in my wildlife portfolios and buy photographic prints as wall art on high-quality materials.